Taking care of older people in our communities

 Service centres for older persons

-Service Centres for Older Persons are community-based care and support services for older persons whereby they are engaged in a range of activities and services such as exercises, recreational activities, cultural and spiritual activities, awareness campaigns, educational and skills activities as well as lunches.
+Registered NPOs operate Service Centres for Older Persons and provide community-based care and support services.
+Service centres give older persons the opportunity to engage in activities and services such as exercise, recreational activities, cultural and spiritual activities, awareness campaigns, educational and skills activities, and lunches.

 2. Other services:

-We provide assistance for old-age pension provided for you by the South African Social Security Agency (SASSA).
-SASSA is able to say whether or not you qualify for a grant by looking at the amount you earn and things you own.
+The South African Social Security Agency (SASSA) provide assistance for an old-age pension.
+SASSA can determine whether or not you qualify for a grant by looking at the amount you earn and things you own (called a means test).

 For more information on services and facilities catering for older persons, contact the Department of Social Development toll-free on: 0800 220 250.